Wife of Obed Thomas Spargo snr, Mother to Tommy and Lionel snr.

 Mother

-She died on the 13th June 1925 aged 50. .
-Lionel was 17.
+She died on the 13th June 1925 aged 50.
+Tommy was 23, Lionel was 17.
 Her death certificate records that she died from chronic endocarditis.

 Endocarditis is a potentially fatal infection of the inner lining of the heart (the endocardium).
 Nowadays the infection would be treated with antibiotics.
 Symptoms – similar to flu – without treatment can lead to heart failure or stroke.

-She was buried in the family grave in Paul Cemetery
+She is buried in the family grave in Paul Cemetery